austin-shih/python-tutorial/README.md

 ## 3. Cloning Repo

-Go to the GitHub repo you want to clone.
+Clone this GitHub repo.
 Click `Code` and choose the `SSH` tab.
 Copy the `.git` URL.
 Open Git Bash to the directory you want to clone the repo in and type the following, replacing the URL with the one you just copied.
 ```
 git clone git@github.com:username/repo-name.git
 ```